-By introducing a double height space within the entrance hallway and a new window at first floor, a new sense of space and light is further enhanced by the modern cantilevered zigzag staircase with curved glazed balustrade.
-Strategically positioned ‘crittal-style’ glazed doors and windows provide long views through the house connecting the front rooms to the rear garden.
+With the introduction of a double height space in the entrance hallway plus new first-floor window, we’ve created a new sense of space and light, enhanced by the cantilevered zigzag staircase with curved glass balustrade.
+Strategically positioned windows and slimline crittal-style doors provide long views connecting the front rooms to the rear garden and enabling the inside-outside living the clients imagined.

-The exterior is also transformed with new FSC western red cedar cladding to the upper gable and existing dormers and painted masonry below creating a fresh modern feel to this 1950s house.
+New sustainably-sourced western red cedar cladding to the upper gable and existing dormers has transformed the façade, with painted masonry below creating a fresh, modern feel to this 1950s house.